The 3D Euler equations with inflow, outflow and vorticity boundary conditions: Introduction

-As it is for \cite{Paper1}, the primary reference for our work is Chapter 4 of \cite{AKM}, which establishes \cref{T:WellPosedness} for $N = 0$ and simply connected domains.
-Our approach is an extension of theirs, worked out for multiply connected domains with higher regularity and de-emphasizing the use of curvilinear coordinates, which makes some of our calculations more transparent.

-We mention also the work of Petcu \cite{Pet06}, who presents a version of the argument in Chapter 4 of \cite{AKM} specialized to a 3D channel with a constant $\UU$, which simplifies and makes clearer some of the arguments in \cite{AKM}.
+In addition to \cite{AKM}, we also drew ideas from \cite{Koch2002}, which proves well-posedness of the 3D Euler equations for impermeable boundary conditions in \Holder spaces (the equivalent of our $N = 0$ regularity).
+We mention also the work of Petcu \cite{Pet06}, who presents a version of the argument in Chapter 4 of \cite{AKM}, specializing it to a 3D channel with a constant $\UU$, which simplifies and makes clearer some of the arguments in \cite{AKM}.

 Section 1.4 of \cite{Mamontov2010} contains an extensive survey of results, both 2D and 3D, related to the problem we are studying here.
 We also mention the 2D work of Boyer and Fabrie \cite{BoyerFabrie2006,BoyerFabrie2013} and the recent works \cite{BravinSueur2021,NoisetteSueur2021}.

 Vorticity boundary conditions were studied in 2D by Yudovich in \cite{Yudovich1964V}.
-Also see the historical comments in Section 1.4 of \cite{Mamontov2010} concerning partial results in 3D.
+We refer in addition to the historical comments in Section 1.4 of \cite{Mamontov2010} concerning partial results in 3D.
+Both vorticity and pressure-based boundary conditions with inflow, outflow were treated in \cite{Zaj1980,Zaj1982,Zaj1984a,Zaj1984b}.

-We also drew ideas from \cite{Koch2002}, which proves well-posedness of the 3D Euler equations for impermeable boundary conditions in \Holder space (for the equivalent of our $N = 0$ regularity).
+Finally, we mention the works \cite{TemEuler75, KatoLai1984}, which give well-posedness of solutions to the Euler equations with impermeable boundaries in Sobolev spaces.

-There are many proofs of well-posedness of the Euler equations taking different approaches.
-This paper follows in the tradition of McGrath's \cite{McGrath1966,McGrath1967} and Kato's \cite{Kato1967} in obtaining a solution as a fixed point of an operator, employing Schauder's fixed point theorem.
-These works were either for the full plane or for bounded domains in the plane with impermeable boundary conditions.

-Finally, we mention that higher regularity solutions for inflow, outflow boundary conditions are needed to complete the proof of existing boundary layer expansions (such as \cite{TemamWang2002,GHT2} and work in progress of the authors).
-These works assume that suitable compatibility conditions can be determined from which higher regularity solutions to the Euler equations can be obtained.
-This need was the original motivation for this work: because of this, in \cref{A:CompCondsSpecialCase} we give the explicit form of the compatibility conditions for those works.